halfzebra/elm-examples/examples/module-composition/README.md

-# Component composition in Elm
+# Module composition in Elm

 This example features the simplest way for establishing module communication.